dumtux/dumtux.github.io/about.md

 image: "/assets/img/about.jpg"
 ---

-Welcome to PCB Crew – the go-to service provider for all your hardware development and manufacturing needs.
-We offer the best in schematic design, PCB fabrication and assembly (PCBA), and firmware/software development for your hardware.
+PCBCrew is the premier provider of custom hardware development and manufacturing solutions.
+We provide everything you need to create the perfect circuit board, from schematic design to PCB fabrication, assembly, and firmware/software development.

-We take pride in our factory-less approach to PCB design and manufacturing.
-We partner with the leading PCB manufacturers in China, allowing us to analyze every customer's design and choose the best possible factory for their product.
-Our engineers, who have worked in industries such as IoT, automobile, medical and industrial for 10+ years, understand the importance of quality and only source the best components.
+Our factory-less approach ensures that we can customize each product to the highest quality standards.
+We partner with the leading PCB manufacturers in China and carefully analyze each customer’s design to choose the best possible factory for their product.
+Our engineers have been part of the industry for over 10 years and have developed solutions for industries such as IoT, automobile, medical and industrial.

-Our commitment to quality and affordability makes us the go-to choice for all your PCB needs in China.
-Contact us today to learn more about how we can help you.

-# What makes us unique?

-- Fast turn-around time
-- High-quality components
-- Cost efficiency and affordability
-- Low minimum order quantity
-- No factory limitations
-- Highly experienced engineers
-- Decades of industry experience
-- Dedicated customer support
-- Shipping to any part of the world
-- Discounts of up to 30% on PCBA prototyping for open-source projects
+At PCBCrew, we understand that your product is an integral part of your business and we strive to provide the highest quality solutions.
+We are committed to delivering products that are of the highest standard and that are designed to meet your specifications.
+With our experienced team of professionals, you can rest assured that your product will be delivered on time and to the highest quality standards.